 Closing Words on How to Sell Final Expense Insurance

 If you treat this business like it’s a new business and you’re the new business owner, you’ll likely do better than most.
 Agents that treat this like a job and not a career, end up failing and walking away before they even put in 100%.
-Separate yourself from all the other insurance agents by being yourself.
+The first rule while learning how to sell final expense insurance, is to separate yourself from all the other insurance agents by being yourself.
 Share information with your client about who you are and why you do what we do.
-There are many ways to build rapport but when you add in a good personal commercial to your Strong Presentation, you’ll likely do better than the next agent.
+When you add in a good personal commercial, you’ll likely do better than the next agent.
 Don’t be afraid to ask for referrals.
-When you ask correctly, you can get referrals from most of the people that you meet with.
+You can get referrals from most of the people that you meet with.
 You don’t have to sell someone to ask them if they have a friend or family member that would appreciate your services.

 When you’re building rapport correctly, asking for referrals will rarely be an issue.
-What do you have to lose?
 Most people will give you objections as a knee jerk reaction.
 This is just how they deal with sales people.
-Be prepared every time you go out in the field.
+Part of the process while learning how to sell final expense insurance is to be prepared every time you go out in the field.
 Always, always, always, be prepared to overcome objections while you’re learning how to sell final expense insurance.
 Most agents try to wing it and just end up failing due to their lack of effort.
 If you put long hard hours into our business, you will almost definitely be successful at final expense sales.
 If you’re not sure where to get final expense sales training, you can always contact us at United Final Expense Services.
-Our online training platform is designed to take newer agents and help them step up to the next level.
 You can always email Doug at [email protected]